DavidDTessier/gcp-certifications/Security Engineer/README.md

 By default, HTTP(S) Load Balancing and SSL Proxy Load Balancing use a set of SSL features that provides good security and wide compatibility.
 Some applications require more control over which SSL versions and ciphers are used for their HTTPS or SSL connections.
 You can define SSL policies to control the features of SSL that your load balancer negotiates with clients.

 The TLS versions currently supported are TLS 1.0, 1.1 and 1.2.
-SSL 3.0 or ealier is no longer supported by GCP Load Balancers or SSL Proxy.
+SSL 3.0 or earlier is no longer supported by GCP Load Balancers or SSL Proxy.

 There are three pre-configured Google Managed profiles which allow you to specify the level of compatibility that is appropriate for your application.
 A custom profile is also provided that allows you to select the SSL features you want manually.